lightmen/mycode/README.md

 # mycode
-this repository is used to store the code I written, may be it could be useful someday
+this repository is used to store the code I written.
+Maybe it could be useful someday. ^-^